Report on Niijima (Japan) — March 1992

 A seismic swarm recorded between 0200 and 0400 on 19 March consisted of 10 earthquakes beneath and around the island (figure 3).
 Several of the events were felt by island residents, the largest, M 2.5, at 0349.
 No surface anomalies were observed.

 Geological Summary.
 The elongated island of Niijima, SSW of Oshima, is 11 km long and only 2.5 km wide.
-It is comprised of eight low rhyolitic lava domes that are clustered in two groups at the northern and southern ends of the island, separated by a low, flat isthmus.
-The flat-topped domes give the island the appearance of two large plateaus bounded by steep cliffs.
-The Mukaiyama complex at the southern end of the island and Achiyama lava dome at the northern end were formed during Niijima's only historical eruptions in the 9th century CE.
-Shikineyama and Zinaito domes form small islands immediately to the SW and west, respectively, during earlier stages of volcanism.
+Eight low rhyolitic lava domes are clustered in two groups at the northern and southern ends of the island, separated by an area of flat-topped domes and a low isthmus of pyroclastic deposits.
+The Mukaiyama complex on the south and the Atchiyama lava dome on the north were formed during eruptions in the 9th century CE, the last known activity.
+Shikineyama and Zinaito domes form small islands immediately to the SW and W, respectively, during earlier stages of volcanism.
 Earthquake swarms occurred during the 20th century.

 Information Contacts: JMA.